 So, to celebrate the arrival of summer, I’ve decided to donate all proceeds from the sale of the bracelet pictured above towards DSWT.
 It was handmade using carved birch wood, and features one hand-stamped and sterling silver fair trade elephant charm.

 I’ve been an elephant foster for a few years now.
 I love it and hope you’ll join me in helping these beautiful elephants find their way back to the wild.
-Also, it's time for me to pay it forward as Kisii is named after a Kenyan city after all!

 The fundraiser will run until August 1.
 Thanks for your support! 🐘❤️